 Source: Fleg JL, Lakatta EG. Role of Muscle Loss in the Age-Associated Reduction in VO2 Max.
 J Appl Physiol (1985), 65 (3), 1147-51 Sep 1988.

-So we see that over time we have a decrease in muscle mass and accordingly in cardiopulmonary health.
+Therefore, we observe that over time, we have a decrease in muscle mass and a corresponding decrease in cardiorespiratory fitness.

 But what if there are other factors that influence?
-It would be advisable to completely disconnect age from our topic.
+It would be desirable to completely disentangle age from our topic.

 Sure.
 Hormone levels that drop over time could provide an explanation.
 Also, we could say that creatinine levels are affected by meat consumption and kidney health.

-So to disconnect age, we proceed to a survey conducted in 2016, in which young and middle-aged rowers were selected.
+So to disentangle age, we proceed to a study conducted in 2016, in which young and middle-aged rowers were selected.

-Here we see that less muscle mass is associated with worse cardiopulmonary health in both younger and older people.
+Here we see that less muscle mass is associated with worse cardiovascular fitness in both younger and older individuals.

-And to leave no more room for manoeuvre, we are leaving the sports population and moving on to a survey conducted in 2017, in which women who did exercise combined with diet were found to have better cardiopulmonary health than those who did diet alone.
+And to leave no room for doubt, we are leaving the sports population and moving on to a study conducted in 2017, in which women who exercised in combination with diet were found to have better cardiorespiratory fitness than those who only dieted.

 Do we start and see the connection?

-So, we go to a study done in 2011.
-VO2max per kg body weight greatly underestimates the true aerobic capacity in overweight but normal glucose metabolism subjects.
+So, we move on to a study done in 2011.
+It found that V̇O2max per kg body weight grossly underestimates the true aerobic capacity in overweight subjects with normal glucose metabolism.

-Usually such people, have more muscle mass and strength than leaner, as calorie sufficiency provides better conditions for anabolism.
+Usually individuals like that, have more muscle mass and strength than leaner ones, as calorie sufficiency provides better conditions for anabolism.

-Previously we saw a connection, gradually I hope we are becoming more confident.
+Previously we saw a connection, I hope that gradually we are becoming more confident.

 Let's move on to a recent study which analysed data from another one, from 2013.

-I don't think it could be any clearer.
-Muscle mass is directly related to cardiorespiratory health.
+I think that this could not be any clearer.
+Muscle mass is directly related to cardiorespiratory fitness.

-As can be seen, the addition of muscle mass, if it has sufficient oxidative capacity (mitochondrial density/quantity, myoglobin content and capillary capacity), will increase oxygen consumption expressed in absolute terms.
+As can be seen, the addition of muscle mass, if it has sufficient oxidative capacity (mitochondrial density/number, myoglobin content and capillarity), will increase oxygen consumption expressed in absolute terms.

-From the above we can therefore conclude that muscle is the primary factor influencing cardiorespiratory health, while cardiac output and the difference in blood oxygen content between arterial and venous blood are rather secondary, at least in healthy, non-obese people.
+From the above we can therefore conclude that muscle is an important factor affecting cardiorespiratory fitness, along with cardiac output and the difference in blood oxygen content between arterial and venous blood, at least in healthy, non-obese people.

-It's important to say it again to emphasize: muscle is the primary factor affecting cardiorespiratory health in healthy, non-obese people.
+It's important to say it again to emphasize: muscle can be an important factor affecting cardiorespiratory fitness in healthy individuals without obesity.

-The fact that muscle mass is linked to cardiorespiratory health is no reason to give up aerobic exercise and focus exclusively on weights while eating more than our daily requirements every day.
+The fact that muscle mass is linked to cardiorespiratory fitness is no reason to give up aerobic exercise and focus exclusively on weights while eating more than our daily requirements every day.

-Previously, we explained that usually people who are overweight, but with normal glucose metabolism, have more muscle mass and strength than leaner people, as calorie sufficiency provides better conditions for anabolism.
+Previously, we explained that people who are overweight, but with normal glucose metabolism, usually have more muscle mass and strength than leaner people, as calorie sufficiency provides a better millieu for anabolism.

 When we reach the level of obesity, however, things change.
-It is well known that strength increases with weight, but it must be relevant, as when it is normalized according to body mass, then the effects are worse in adults.
+It is well known that strength increases with weight, but this is relative, as when it is normalized according to body mass, then the effects are worse in adults.

-You see, insulin resistance, which occurs with the systematic consumption of calories above our daily needs, is associated with difficulty in muscle anabolism and their greater ease of catabolism, a phenomenon called anabolic resistance.
+You see, insulin resistance, which occurs with the systematic consumption of calories above our daily needs, is associated with difficulty in muscle anabolism and a greater ease of their catabolism, a phenomenon known as anabolic resistance.

 In a nutshell, obesity equals difficulty in gaining and ease in losing muscle mass.

-And of course, when we slowly pass the stage of simple insulin resistance and daily excessive calorie consumption leads us to the stage of diabetes, then it is known that the muscle loss and the microvascular damage are the first things that happen.
+And of course, when we slowly pass the stage of simple insulin resistance and daily excessive calorie consumption leads us to the stage of diabetes, then muscle loss and microvascular damage are one of the first things that happen.

-So the optimum is to maintain relatively low body fat, so that there is insulin sensitivity, and weight-bearing exercise at the same time.
+Therefore the optimum is to maintain a relatively low body fat, so that there is insulin sensitivity and perform weight-bearing exercise at the same time.

-For once again so we see that muscle strength is the key to longevity.
+To sum up, once again we see that muscle strength is the key to longevity.

 -Suprastratum: The authority on health, fitness and nutrition